LESSON 1: Fundamental Operations with Git#

 git status

 Give a short wrap up about what has been learned.
-Encourage questions and perhaps give a ‘teaser trailer’ for day 2.
+Encourage questions and perhaps give a ‘teaser trailer’ for lesson 2.

 Instructor’s Note